YJIT - Yet Another Ruby JIT

 YJIT allocates memory for JIT code and metadata.
 Enabling YJIT generally results in more memory usage.
 This section goes over tips on minimizing YJIT memory usage in case it uses more than your capacity.

-Decreasing –yjit-exec-mem-size
+Decreasing –yjit-mem-size

 Enabling YJIT lazily